 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Economics website.
+Visit the Economics website for more detail on the selection criteria for this course.

 Oxford graduates in Economics and Management are among the most sought after by employers.
 Their current employers include leading international organisations in traditional activities, as well as new start-up companies in a variety of high-tech fields.
 Recent graduates have secured positions in banking and finance, consultancy, research, journalism, industry, the Civil Service and teaching as well as a wide range of other sectors.